• Contact Us

 US Under Secretary of State for Economic Affairs Jacob Helberg

-The United States (US) is engaged in “private conversations” in light of Venezuela’s President, Delcy Rodriguez’s position that her country would not accept any ruling by the International Court of Justice (ICJ) on the border controversy with Guyana, US Under Secretary of State for Economic Affairs Jacob Helberg said Wednesday.
+The United States (US) is engaged in “private conversations” in light of Venezuelan interim president Delcy Rodriguez’s position that her country would not accept any ruling by the International Court of Justice (ICJ) on the border controversy with Guyana, US Under Secretary of State for Economic Affairs Jacob Helberg said on Wednesday.

 “We’re monitoring events at the ICJ very, very closely.
 We understand and agree that security is a precondition for prosperity, and ultimately a lot of those conversations right now will be private, and we believe that we can make progress through private conversations,” he told a press briefing at the American Embassy in Guyana at the end of a one-day visit here.